Sucralosee/Sucralosee/README.md

 Thank you for visiting my portfolio!
 Feel free to explore my work and reach out if you have any questions or opportunities to collaborate.
 Let's build something great together!

+and here is a lil quote that i like
 ---
 > Change is invigorating!
 If you don't accept new challenges, you become complacent and lazy!
 Your life atrophies!